-Could White Sox Move To South Loop?
+White Sox To South Loop?
+Their Alderperson Wants To Keep Them In Neighborhood

 But he shot that down when giving a rare interview to reporters last summer.

 ‘‘Friends of mine have said, ‘Why don’t you sell?
 Why don’t you get out?'”
 Reinsdorf said. ‘‘My answer has always been: ‘I like what I’m doing, as bad as it is, and what else would I do?
 I’m a boring guy.
 I don’t play golf.
 I don’t play bridge.
-And I want to make it better before I go.’ “
+And I want to make it better before I go.'”

 City Hall and Sox brass have been tightlipped on the latest relocation rumors.
 Earlier this week Mayor Brandon Johnson and Reinsdorf sent a joint written statement to the Sun-Times in which they said they’d met to “discuss the historic partnership between the team and Chicago and the team’s ideas for remaining competitive in Chicago in perpetuity.”